"We share God's inclusive and eternal love with everyone!"

 - Jazz Vespers

-You can find links to our previous Jazz Vespers recordings by navigating to "Communications > Music" on the main navigation menu at the top of this page.
+You can find links to previous Jazz Vespers recordings by navigating to "Communications > Music" on the main navigation menu at the top of this page.
 Or you can click here to link directly to the "Music" page.

 NOTE: We are delighted that the new CD "St. James Jazz Vespers - We'll Be Together Again" has been released and is available for $20 at the St. James office.
 It is a collection of tunes recorded during the pandemic by The Mike Horsfall Trio and guests of the St. James Vespers.
 Enjoy!